 Put Data to Use

-This tool provides users the ability to extract data from multiple federal, publicly available datasets to use for population health planning.
-The toolkit also provides users with educational resources about working with the datasets in Microsoft Excel.
+This tool provides users the ability to extract data and interact with a dashboard that uses data from multiple federal, publicly available datasets for population health planning.
+The toolkit also provides users with educational resources about working with the datasets in Microsoft Excel and Tableau Public.

 The data included in this web-based tool are publicly available and consist of, but not limited to: